 The objective of this seminar is that each student achieves fluency in a set of advanced concepts in environmental economics.
 The seminar is divided into two main sections.
 First, we introduce the core theory and policy implications of environmental economics.
 These include the theory of externalities and public goods; the Coase theorem; and policy instrument choice.
 Empirical methods used to measure the costs and benefits of environmental policies are also introduced.
 Second, we study some selected topics: the economics of local air pollution and greenhouse gases; the design of market-based environmental policies; the economics of non-renewable resources, including fossil fuels and old-growth forests; and the management of renewable resources, including fisheries and second-growth forest resources.
 (ECON 0255) 3 hrs. sem.

-This course examines the role of government in modern market economies, focusing primarily on the United States.
+In this course we will examine the role of government in modern market economies.
 In particular we will explore the design and impact of government expenditure programs and taxation systems on the welfare and behavior of its citizens.
-Among the general questions considered are the following: When is government intervention in the economy appropriate?
+We will consider the following questions: When is government intervention in the economy appropriate?
 What is the most effective form of intervention?
 What effects do government policies have on incentives for firms, individuals, and others in the private sector?
-The course will cover a wide range of issues in public finance with a primary focus on current policy debates and issues.
-Topics covered include: school choice, pollution and the environment, income distribution and social insurance, health policy, Social Security, U.S. tax system and tax reform.
+The course will cover a wide range of issues in public economics with a primary focus on current policy debates in the United States, employing standard empirical and theoretical tools used in public economic research.
+Attention will be given to classic works in public economics and recent work at the intersection of behavioral/experimental economics and public economics.
 (ECON 0255) 3 hrs. sem.